HarisAronis-GIS/QGIS-Projects/README.md

 ---

 ## 👋 About Me
 I am a **Rural & Surveying Engineer (NTUA)** with 30 years of experience at the intersection of **Cartography, GIS, and Urban Planning**.
 Currently serving as the **Head of the GIS Department at CHOROMETRIA**, I lead large-scale projects for the **Hellenic National Land Registry** and complex Local Urban Plan studies.
-My approach combines veteran field knowledge with modern Python automation and Geomatics strategy.
+My approach combines veteran field knowledge with modern Python automation and Geomatics strategy. [**This is my Professional Philosophy**](https://github.com/HarisAronis-GIS/QGIS-Projects/edit/main/README.md#-professional-philosophy) and my [Contact info](https://github.com/HarisAronis-GIS/QGIS-Projects/edit/main/README.md#-contact-info).

 📄 [Download my Resume (PDF)](./ARONIS%20resume.pdf)